mabujaber/ab-java-training/README.md

 - Calling any other functions with side-effects

 ## 2.2 Partial Function

-is a pure function but there are cases become impure
+Is a pure function but there are cases become impure

 ## 2.3 Higher Order Function
 The function takes one or more functions as parameters.
 Or
 The function returns another function as result.

-## 2.4 Partial Function
+## 2.4 Partial Applied Function
-is the function in which argument is partially applied that can be reuse and we can apply remaining argument to get final result.
+Is the function in which argument is partially applied that can be reuse and we can apply remaining argument to get final result.

 ## 2.5 Currying Function